shoelace-style/shoelace/.github/CONTRIBUTING.md

 When designing a component's API, standard properties ("props") are generally used to change the _behavior_ of a component, whereas CSS custom properties ("CSS variables") are used to change the _appearance_ of a component.
 Remember that props can't respond to media queries, but CSS variables can.

 There are some exceptions to this (e.g. when it significantly improves developer experience), but a good rule of thumbs is "will this need to change based on screen size?"
 If so, you probably want to use a CSS variable.

+### Boolean Props

+Boolean props should _always_ default to `false`, otherwise there's no way for the user to unset it without JavaScript.
+To keep the API as friendly and consistent as possible, use a name like `noHeader` with a default value of `false` instead of `header` with a default value of `true`.